periode/digital-culture/sessions/05_economy.md

 ---

-In order to preserve revenue of copyright, iTunes pioneered the change.
+In order to preserve revenue of copyright, iTunes pioneered the change by making copy hard, and associating users with accounts.

-on the one side, the MPAA and RIAA are preserving profit

-on the other side, copyrighted content does generate value

-as a response, copyleft licenses emerged to preserve the right to copy, remix and re-use:

-creative commons
-GNU public license
-Open Access

 <!--